#534 – From Running Amazon for Lego to Private Label to Agency Success

 Silas:

 Yeah, I think I can use it in like any example.
 When it was with the swimwear, for example, we had a, we had a black, we had a pair of swim trunks that were black.
-So then what we would do is that we would go in on amazon research Okay, black swim trunks and then we would literally scrape manually like page one, two, three, four, um, and then we would scrape all the ascent, put them into our what we call our ascent targeting tool and in there we would say, okay, these are the ones that we’ve scraped, they’re all black, and then, based on that, we would then categorize them into abc and d Ascent’s and then we would basically launch them in ads.
+So then what we would do is that we would go in on amazon research Okay, black swim trunks and then we would literally scrape manually like page one, two, three, four, um, and then we would scrape all the asin, put them into our what we call our asin targeting tool and in there we would say, okay, these are the ones that we’ve scraped, they’re all black, and then, based on that, we would then categorize them into abc and d ASIN’s and then we would basically launch them in ads.
 The same thing at Lego we would go dragon toys or Harry Potter toys, etc. And then we would scrape everything on those first four pages that was related to that.
-Now we’re also using black box, etc. Because we found like smarter ways to do it, where you can base it, where you do it based on a keyword string and then you can use black box to get all the ascent out.
-Um, we’ve also unlocked, like an easter egg with you guys, for cerebral where we can upload like multiple ascent and and we can get all their keywords.
+Now we’re also using black box, etc. Because we found like smarter ways to do it, where you can base it, where you do it based on a keyword string and then you can use black box to get all the asin out.
+Um, we’ve also unlocked, like an easter egg with you guys, for Cerebro where we can upload like multiple asins and and we can get all their keywords.
 So, like we’re, we’re Expanding on a lot of the stuff that we, we did, but it’s just the same, it’s just with more granularity.
 It’s the same tools, it’s the same setup.
 We last time we talked a lot about, like my principle about discovering, winning algorithms, so finding things that work, and then, uh, you got to basically ignite the courage to pursue them.
 That’s what I think a lot about when I, when I do stuff is like is there something that’s Repetitive?
 Can I do it again and again and again and again?
 Then it’s a growth engine and then I’ll just hone in on that, and then maybe I need to twist it a little bit, and I think that’s that’s primarily what I’ve been doing since then Is twisting it based on on the audience and the product, etc.

 Bradley Sutton:

-Now you don’t have to be as big a brand as lego to have a good brand awareness.
+Now you don’t have to be as big a brand as Lego to have a good brand awareness.
 You know there’s a lot of people who maybe start off of amazon and then come on amazon and and they have Brand awareness where there’s a lot of brand search.
 You know you can find that in helium 10 Like, hey, is somebody searching for my brand?
 So speak.
-Going back to the lego side, talk about a company that is already dominating a certain brand.
+Going back to the Lego side, talk about a company that is already dominating a certain brand.
 Like you know, you just launched something and and you’re gonna get sales from people having search keywords like branded search.
 You know, lego for five year old, lego for boys, lego for girls, lego, star wars, lego, whatever.
 But, as you said, you know you mentioned dragon toys.
 You know that’s a very that’s a generic keyword and that’s where that’s how you grow a business.
 A row of brand is getting new customers who aren’t searching for your brand.
 So talk about the strategy.
-Whether it’s lego or whether it’s a somebody who’s just got a lot of brand awareness, what is your strategy for finding those terms?
+Whether it’s Lego or whether it’s a somebody who’s just got a lot of brand awareness, what is your strategy for finding those terms?
 That’s non branded, so you can grow your business?

 Silas:

 Yeah, it’s.
 Uh, it’s a lovely, it’s a lovely question.
-We’ve built a keyword research tool that sits on top of helium 10, um, so what we do there is that, uh, we manually use magnet and we just scrape based on seed keywords.
-In this case, for example, we have, uh, we have a client that’s that sells sunglasses, right, uh, so then it would be sunglasses for men, for women, could be black, blue, etc. We just put, put as many Uh keywords as we can into magnet and then we just export all of those keywords into our tool.
+We’ve built a keyword research tool that sits on top of helium 10, um, so what we do there is that, uh, we manually use Magnet and we just scrape based on seed keywords.
+In this case, for example, we have, uh, we have a client that’s that sells sunglasses, right, uh, so then it would be sunglasses for men, for women, could be black, blue, etc. We just put, put as many Uh keywords as we can into Magnet and then we just export all of those keywords into our tool.
 Uh, it’s built in In google sheets.
 Everyone can build something like this.
-We do the same thing with cerebro.
+We do the same thing with Cerebro.
 We take all the keywords, all our competitors that are best sellers, we take all their keywords, we put them into the same sheet.
 We take all the advertising data, um, we put that into the tool too.
-And then what we do is that, uh, we use a combination of, like just manual hands and then chat, gpt to go in and basically Remove all the keywords that are, I would say, obsolete.
+And then what we do is that, uh, we use a combination of, like just manual hands and then Chatgpt to go in and basically Remove all the keywords that are, I would say, obsolete.

 Silas:

-They’re not relevant, because there is still, like, when you Do a magnet search, search on, like sunglasses for men or women, there’s a lot of shit in there, let’s be honest, like there’s a lot of things that are irrelevant.
+They’re not relevant, because there is still, like, when you Do a Magnet search, search on, like sunglasses for men or women, there’s a lot of shit in there, let’s be honest, like there’s a lot of things that are irrelevant.
 So what we do then is that the tools like slowly learns about Okay, what are the, what are the words that it should not include.
 And then it goes and looks at the existing keyword research across magnets, cerebro, etc. And then it flags a.
 This keyword should not be in there.
 It could be like cheap, for example.
 If the word is cheap, cheap there, it looks for the entire list and removes it.
 It could be the word pink if you don’t have pink sunglasses, removes that.
 Um.
 And then we basically just do this and we probably start with like 150,000, 100, 100,000 keywords Uh.
 And then slowly we narrow down and then maybe we ended like 5,000, 10,000 unbranded keywords Uh.
 And then what we do then is that then we start Looking for those keywords what is an a, what is a B, what is a C, what is a D keyword from cerebral, from magnet.
 I know that I’m a little bit behind, but, like I probably like some of the Amazon data sources now are also valid Besides, like our own advertising data, so that we should be included in there.
-But then what we do then is that every three months we will go in and we will say, okay, based on organic and paid visibility, using cerebral for our own products, we’ll take all that data in there, will classify that, we’ll refresh magnet We’ve, we’ve refreshed cerebral and then that, on unbrained, at non-brained universe, just grows.
+But then what we do then is that every three months we will go in and we will say, okay, based on organic and paid visibility, using cerebral for our own products, we’ll take all that data in there, will classify that, we’ll refresh magnet We’ve, we’ve refreshed cerebral and then that, on unbranded, at non-branded universe, just grows.

 Silas:

 And I think that’s how you build a business.
-Like I was talking to Cara like a second ago and I was talking about here, like what’s the percentage of Of brain versus non-brained or unbrained spend in your account, issues like majority brain, and I was like that’s not how it’s supposed to be, because then you’re not growing your business.
-I get simple for an agency honestly to claim that you’re doing well by just capturing someone’s brain terms, but the reality is like it’s the seller or Lego as a brain, etc. That has worked hard to gain that.
+Like I was talking to Cara like a second ago and I was talking about here, like what’s the percentage of Of brand versus non-branded or unbranded spend in your account, issues like majority brand, and I was like that’s not how it’s supposed to be, because then you’re not growing your business.
+I get simple for an agency honestly to claim that you’re doing well by just capturing someone’s brand terms, but the reality is like it’s the seller or Lego as a brain, etc. That has worked hard to gain that.
 That could be because of the TV show you’re doing.
 If you’re Lego, etc. It’s nothing to do what with what the agency is doing.
 Then there’s Certain things about what you do with the brain volume that I think is interesting.
 You can use branded search to boost new products, new novelty, and you can use it to drive up your ASP, your average selling price.
 So there’s a lot of things that you can do.
 You can even use where you target certain new products on your brain terms and then you use basically paid ads to Merchandise your shelf to make sure that it’s your newer products that are on top when you’re launching new products etc. So there’s something like I will.
 I’ve been a very, I’ve been very negative about brain Branded search, but I can also see like I think you get older and you get wiser, it does play a part.
 Yeah, it just shouldn’t be All geared towards your best seller product like that makes no sense.

 Bradley Sutton: